singularity-data/risingwave-docs/docs/sql/commands/sql-create-mv.md

 ---
 id: sql-create-mv
 title: CREATE MATERIALIZED VIEW
-description: Create a materialized view
+description: Create a materialized view.
 slug: /sql-create-mv
 ---

 Use the `CREATE MATERIALIZED VIEW` command to create a materialized view.
-A materialized view can be created based on tables or materialized views.
+A materialized view can be created based on tables, materialized views, or indexes.

 ## Syntax